auag92/blog/about.md

 I am an avowed bookworm, a map addict, a wannabe foreign policy wonk and a self acclaimed history and economics aficionado.

 I like talking a lot.
 I am a good listener too.
-Sometimes I am rude, other times affable.
+I can be obnoxiously frank and annoyingly evasive.
 I like visiting places but I prefer sitting by myself in the winter sun and letting my mind wander through a good travelogue.